-The Trail of Cedars is a flat and wheel chair accessible hike, so if you have a family member or friend you want to include during your elopement that needs a wheelchair accessible location this would be a fantastic option!
+The Trail of Cedars is a flat and wheelchair accessible hike.
+So, if you have a family member or friend you want to include during your elopement that needs a wheelchair-accessible location this would be a fantastic option!
 The towering cedars are amazing here!

-This trail head shares the same parking lot for Avalanche Lake Trail and tends to fill up pretty quickly.
-So, be sure to have a sunrise or sunset elopement, which I would suggest anyways, to make sure you’re able to get a parking spot!
+This trailhead shares the same parking lot as Avalanche Lake Trail and tends to fill up pretty quickly.
+So, be sure to have a sunrise or sunset elopement, which I would suggest anyway, to make sure you’re able to get a parking spot!